alexgdebeer/GeothermalDSI/README.md

 ## Three-Dimensional Reservoir Model

-Code to run the experiments for the three-dimensional reservoir model is contained the `Model3D` folder.
+Code to run the experiments for the three-dimensional reservoir model is contained in the `Model3D` folder.
 The scripts in this folder require Python >= 3.8 to run.
 After installing Python and cloning this repository, open this folder and run
 ```
 pip install requirements.txt
 ```